ulfalizer/nesalizer/README.md

 This requires https://github.com/christopherpow/nes-test-roms to first be cloned into a directory called *tests*.
 All tests listed in *test.cpp* are expected to pass.

 ## Coding style ##

+For functions and variables with external linkage, the documentation appears at the declaration in the header.
+For stuff with internal linkage, the documentation is in the source file.
+The headers start with a short blurb.

 The source is mostly C-like C++, but still strives for modularization, implementation hiding, and clean interfaces.
 Internal linkage is used for "private" data.
 Classes might be used for general-purpose objects with multiple instances, but there aren't any of those yet.
 I try to reduce clutter and boilerplate code.